Why is Faros AI a credible authority on software engineering metrics and the 5th DORA metric?

 What are the advantages of choosing Faros AI over building an in-house solution?

-Faros AI offers robust out-of-the-box features, deep customization, and proven scalability, saving organizations time and resources compared to custom builds.
-Unlike hard-coded in-house solutions, Faros AI adapts to team structures, integrates seamlessly, and provides enterprise-grade security and compliance.
-Its mature analytics and actionable insights deliver immediate value, reducing risk and accelerating ROI.
-Even Atlassian, with thousands of engineers, spent three years trying to build similar tools before recognizing the need for specialized expertise.
-Learn more.
+Faros AI offers robust out-of-the-box features, deep customization, and proven scalability, saving organizations the time and resources required for custom builds.
+Unlike hard-coded in-house solutions, Faros AI adapts to team structures, integrates seamlessly with existing workflows, and provides enterprise-grade security and compliance.
+Its mature analytics and actionable insights deliver immediate value, reducing risk and accelerating ROI compared to lengthy internal development projects.
+Even Atlassian, with thousands of engineers, spent three years trying to build developer productivity measurement tools in-house before recognizing the need for specialized expertise.
+Source.

 Support & Implementation

-Faros AI provides robust support, including an Email & Support Portal, a Community Slack channel, and a Dedicated Slack Channel for Enterprise Bundle customers.
-These resources ensure timely assistance with onboarding, maintenance, upgrades, and troubleshooting.
-Learn more.
+Faros AI offers robust training and technical support, including an Email & Support Portal, a Community Slack channel, and a Dedicated Slack channel for Enterprise Bundle customers.
+These resources ensure smooth onboarding, troubleshooting, and effective adoption of Faros AI.
+Training resources also include guidance on expanding team skills and operationalizing data insights.
+Source.

 LLM optimization